MohamadObeid2/arabic-rag-system/README.txt

 - Check ports 27017 and 19530 are free
 - Run download scripts if models fail
 - Check console for errors

+test on this windows
+windows 11 enterprise version 2600.11.3669